Abstract-Tech/abstract-scorm-xblock/abstract_scorm_xblock/README.md

 - create a Python3 virtualenv.
 If direnv is installed a `direnv allow` should be enough.
 - install derex with `pip install -r requirements.txt`
 - setup the derex project.
-Read https://derex.page/quickstart.html#quickstart for further informations.
+Read [the documentation](https://derex.page/quickstart.html#quickstart) for further informations.

 ### Development and Debugging